Date of Award

 An analysis of the data collection revealed that reform in pre-service teacher training is warranted for integrated coursework and field experiences as a multi-disciplinary approach to teacher preparation programming.
 A multi-disciplinary approach within the framework of a K-12 teacher preparation program should include a universal design for learning approach centering on flexibility with regard to differentiated instruction and progress monitoring, differentiated curriculum materials, and specifically designed supports for curriculum engagement by students with varying ability levels, including students with significant cognitive disabilities.

 Watkins, Kim, "Perceptions of Pre-Service Teacher Training Concerning Curriculum Alignment for Students with Developmental Disabilities" (2011).
 Education Theses, Dissertations and Projects.
-Paper 87.
+87.